j3duardogarci4/TodoGoLang/README.md

 After this if you are windows some popup windows will open (your firewall) asking for permission to allow to run the application, please select *Allow access*.

-To test the application open your browser the next url:
+To test the application open in your browser the next url:

 http://localhost:9091/todo